|

 two.
 Details of extensive subsequent validity

-and reliability studies are described by Tombaugh
+and reliability studies are described by

-& McIntyre (1992).
-A cut-off score
+Tombaugh & McIntyre (1992).
+A

-has been suggested, with variations depending
+cognitive impairment has been suggested, with

-on lack of education.
+variations depending on lack of education.

 Mental Test Score